An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

 \section{Introduction}

 A wide variety of problems, arising from both pure and applied mathematics, involve the optimization of quantities with respect to functions subject to appropriate \emph{orthogonality constraints}.
-A typical situation occurs with the so-called \emph{min-max principles} (\cite{ch,sw}), which provide variational characterizations of the eigenvalues of compact self-adjoint operators on Hilbert spaces: the $k$-th eigenvalue of such operators can be obtained by minimizing the Rayleigh quotient among all functions that are orthogonal to the first $(k-1)$-th eigenfunctions $u_1, u_2, . . ., u_{k-1}$.
-Of course, to compute the $k$-th eigenvalue in this way, the first $k-1$ eigenfunctions must be known beforehand.
-Another classical problem, originally considered by Lagrange in 1773 (\cite{eg, L}), deals with the optimal shape of a column, where one optimizes with respect to functions having mean value zero (i.e., those that are orthogonal to constant functions in the $L^2$ sense).
+A typical situation occurs with the so-called \emph{min-max principles} (\cite{ch,sw}), which provide variational characterizations of the eigenvalues of compact self-adjoint operators on Hilbert spaces: the $k$-th eigenvalue of such operators can be obtained by minimizing the Rayleigh quotient among functions that are orthogonal to the $(k-1)$ eigenfunctions $u_1, u_2, . . ., u_{k-1}$ corresponding to the first $k-1$ eigenvalues.
+Of course, to compute the $k$-th eigenvalue in this way, the $k-1$ eigenfunctions must be known beforehand.
+Another classical problem, originally considered by Lagrange in the 1770s (\cite{eg, L}), deals with the optimal shape of a column, where one optimizes with respect to functions having mean value zero (i.e., those that are orthogonal to constant functions in the $L^2$ sense).
 Similar orthogonality constraints have more recently appeared in problems related to constant mean curvature immersions \cite{bb}, to intermediate problems \cite{sw} as well as to hydrostatics \cite{f}, where, in the latter, the orthogonality condition is with respect to all harmonic functions.